 A sustainable community balances the needs of providing a high quality of life for current residents with the needs of future residents.
 The Town offers a variety of natural resources including the Queen Creek and Sonoqui washes, and access to the San Tan Mountain Regional Park.
 Residents enjoy quality water, wildlife, agricultural areas and open skies.
 The Town strives to grow strategically and sustainably, maintaining the quality aspects that make Queen Creek a wonderful place to live, play and learn.

-The NEW Final Draft 2018 Queen Creek General Plan is now available for review!
+The Final Adopted 2018 Town of Queen Creek General Plan is now available for review!
 Over the last 12 months, the Town and project team have been working to integrate community input and existing plans to reflect the needs of Queen Creek today and future generations.

-To view the entire updated Final Draft 2018 Queen Creek General Plan, click here.
+To view the entire Final Adopted, Updated 2018 Queen Creek General Plan, click here.

-The Town Council will be briefed on the General Plan update periodically.View Meeting Agendas
+The Town Council was briefed on the General Plan update periodically throughout the planning process.View Meeting Agendas

 Town Council Public Hearing and consideration of the General Plan for adoptionSeptember 20, 2017 at 5:30 p.m.
 (Queen Creek Community Chambers at 20727 E. Civic Parkway)